How to apply Wall Art

 Choose Your Surface:

 That’s right!
 If you haven’t guessed by now, using a peel & stick wallpaper on your walls is just one of your many options.
-Sure, walls are the most common amongst your choices.
+Sure, walls are the most common amongst your choices of living rooms, bedrooms and home offices.
 However, you can pick any smooth surface of your choosing, including (but not limited to) doors, cabinets, stairs and much more.

 Please Note: To ensure that your adhesive doesn’t get stripped or removed in the process, please verify that your wall has been previously primed prior to painting.
 If you have recently painted your wall, please allow more than 30 days prior to wallpaper installation.

 Many clients have successfully placed our wall Art on textured walls, however, please be aware that our products are recommended for smooth walls and surfaces.
 Although we do offer a type of wallpaper best suited for textured walls, it is important to note that textured walls have less surface for the adhesive to grab onto.

 On painted walls, we recommend eggshell, semi-gloss or satin finishes for the best results.
 It is important to follow our recommendations to ensure your walls or surfaces will not be damaged.
 If you are unsure, it is strongly recommended that you order a sample first.